 Are you artistic, sensitive and caring?
 Have you considered using art to help others?
-Have you always been interested in what makes other people tick?

 Perhaps a future career in Art Therapy is for you.
 Art Therapy explores the transformative power of creative expression to heal and improve lives.

 About Art Therapy